microchip-pic-avr-examples/attiny1617-core-independent-night-light-using-ccl-studio/README.md

 ## Conclusion

-We have shown how you can make a core independent nightlight using configurable customlogic.
-This is just one of the many usecases of configurable customlogic.
+We have shown how you can make a core independent nightlight using configurable custom logic.
+This is just one of the many use cases of configurable custom logic.